Skip to content

 Key threats include:

-Excessive timber harvesting without replanting leads to severe forest depletion.
+Excessive Illegal timber harvesting without replanting leads to severe forest depletion.
 This practice diminishes forest cover, disrupts ecosystems, and reduces biodiversity, ultimately compromising the long-term health and sustainability of the forest environment.

 To combat forest degradation, EAMCEF introduced alternative income-generating activities including livestock keeping (goats, cows, pigs, fish, chickens, and beekeeping), terrace farming, and tree planting.
 These efforts offer sustainable income sources and enhance land management, aiding in forest restoration and reducing dependence on harmful practices.